-Mobile app marketing is a marketing strategy used to promote an app, engage users and increase the number of app downloads.
-It refers to the tactics used to attract users and build an interest in your app.
+Mobile app marketing is a marketing approach used to promote an app, engage users, and boost the number of app downloads.
+It refers to the strategies utilized to attract users and generate interest in your app.

-But the journey doesn’t end when users download your app.
-Once they become your customers, you must nurture your relationship with them to increase retention and turn them to brand advocates.
+In other words, mobile app marketing guides the users through the conversion funnel from the moment they first hear about your app until they download it.
+But the journey doesn’t end when users hit the download button.
+Once they become your customers, you must nurture your relationship to increase retention and turn them into brand advocates.

-A mobile app marketing strategy enables you to do exactly that: promote your app, get people to download it and increase your app’s value in the meantime.
+A marketing strategy for a mobile app enables you to do exactly that: promote your app, get people to download it, and increase your app’s value.

-Mobile app marketing shares a lot of techniques with traditional marketing, with the exception that it is directed specifically toward mobile app users.
-It also requires knowledge of the latest app trends to ensure your strategy is fruitful.
+Mobile app marketing shares many techniques with traditional marketing, except being explicitly directed toward mobile app users.
+It also requires knowledge of the latest mobile app design trends to ensure your strategy is fruitful.

-Creating and implementing a successful mobile app marketing strategy requires in-depth research and preparation.
-When developing your app marketing plan, follow the nine steps below to achieve your goals:
+Creating and implementing a successful marketing strategy for mobile apps requires in-depth research and preparation.
+Follow these steps to achieve your goals:

 1. Conduct Market Research

-Conducting market research helps you define the following:
+Conducting market research helps you answer the following questions:

 - Who is your target audience?

-The purpose of your app and the value it provides should be clear to users who download it.
-At this stage, you will realize one of the two things: your app either has a real chance to make a breakthrough or that your idea isn’t ready for the app market.
+Answering these questions will help you define your app’s key value proposition and its purpose to users.
+At this stage, you will realize whether your app has a real chance to make a breakthrough or needs more work before it’s ready for the app market.

-This step helps you define your target market, determine how you can position your app differently than your competitors, and ensure that your investment is viable.
+The research will help you create your mobile app marketing strategy; you’ll define your target market, determine how to differentiate your app, and ensure that your investment is viable.